This information should not be relied upon as legal or professional advice. Read the disclaimer.

 No, although many do.

-Magic Breakfast deliver breakfasts under a contract with the Department for Education to set up breakfast clubs in schools where over 35% of pupils are eligible for free school meals and there was no previously existing breakfast provision.
+Family Action deliver breakfasts under a contract with the Department for Education to supply breakfast clubs in schools in disadvantaged areas, where over 40% of pupils are in in bands A-F of the income deprivation affecting children index (IDACI).

 Who is responsible for providing FSM?